 WASHINGTON (Reuters) - Astronomers have spotted a strange new solar system with small “puffy” planets packed in close orbit to their sun.

-The solar system discovery, published in the journal Nature, is mystifying astronomers for the time being and illustrates just how much variety is possible in the universe.
+The discovery, published in the journal Nature on Wednesday, is mystifying astronomers for the time being and illustrates just how much variety is possible in the universe.

 The team at NASA and a range of universities has named the system Kepler-11, after the orbiting Kepler space telescope that spotted it.